 A restrictive condition that requires payment of a fee.
 Court-imposed restrictive conditions often carry mandatory fees, and the inability of an indigent defendant to satisfy such a fee may lead to detention just as readily as an inability to satisfy a secured appearance bond.
-If a defendant cannot pay a fee, the court should try to waive it.
-This is not always possible, however.
-For instance, a third-party vendor may administer a court-ordered treatment program, and the program may carry a fee over which the court has no authority.
-In such circumstances, the court should waive or modify the condition to eliminate or sufficiently reduce the fee to make it immediately affordable.

-Likely to obstruct justice, violate an order of protection, abscond, or not appear.
+Only if an individual is likely to fail to appear or obstruct justice.
+The logic of prohibiting financial conditions for dangerousness is that it is inappropriate for a court to set a secured appearance bond to manage this risk.
+If a defendant is sufficiently dangerous, the defendant should be detained.
+By contrast, a court should rely upon a secured appearance bond only to manage risks of failure to appear or obstruction of justice.
+This is the position taken already by the American Bar Association and a number of jurisdictions.
+Likely to obstruct justice, violate an order of protection, abscond or not appear.
 Subsection (c) enumerates the permissible grounds for imposing a secured appearance bond.
-That is to say, it authorizes a court to use a secured bond to manage some of the relevant risks under Section 303, but not a risk that the individual will cause significant harm to another person.
+That is to say, it authorizes a court to use a secured bond to manage only some of the relevant risks under Section 303, but not a risk that the individual will cause significant harm to another person.
 The idea behind this limitation is that it is inappropriate for a court to set a secured appearance bond to prevent harm to others.
 There are several reasons for this.
 Historically, the purpose of secured bonds was only to assure appearance.
 See Stack v.
 Boyle, 342 U.S. 1, 3-4 (1951); National Institute of Corrections, Money as a Criminal Justice Stakeholder 13-21 (2014).
 Jurisprudentially, the Supreme Court has held that "the function of bail is limited" and a secured bond amount "must be based upon standards relevant to the purpose of assuring the presence of that defendant"; accordingly, "[b]ail set at a figure higher than an amount reasonably calculated to fulfill this purpose is 'excessive' under the Eighth Amendment".
-342 U.S. at 3-4 (emphasis added).
+342 U.S. at 3-4 (emphasis added.
 Rationally, it is not logical to impose a financial condition for purposes of public safety.
 Indeed, in many states, bonds cannot even be forfeited for new criminal activity; rather, forfeiture is tied only to court appearance.
 See, e.g., Reem v.
 Hennessy, 2017 WL 6539760, slip op. at 7-8 (N.D.
 Ca. Dec.
 21, 2017) (noting that setting a financial condition of release for purposes of public safety is "illogical" in a state where forfeiture is only allowed for failure to appear).
 Finally, even if a state were to permit re-arrest to trigger forfeiture, there is no robust empirical evidence that financial conditions do deter crimes.
 To the contrary, a number of recent studies have found that dramatic reductions in the use of secured bonds were not associated with any significant increase in rates of pretrial re-arrest.
 Cf. Claire M.B.
 Brooker, YAKIMA COUNTY PRETRIAL JUSTICE IMPROVEMENTS 6, 16 (2017); Aurelie Ouss & Megan T. Stevenson, BAIL, JAIL, AND PRETRIAL MISCONDUCT: THE INFLUENCE OF PROSECUTORS 24 (Jan.
 17, 2020), https://ssrn.com/abstract=3335138; New Jersey Judiciary, 2018 REPORT TO THE GOVERNOR AND THE LEGISLATURE 5, 13-14 (2018).